 Diverter-Style - Special aerators are equipped with a small outlet on the side to have a hose attached to them.
 This allows you to divert water to a water filter without sacrificing the convenience of an aerator.

 Aerated vs. Spray vs. Laminar - There are three main ways faucet flow devices affect the stream of water coming from the tap.
 The typical aerator is what's most often used in homes and apartments and the only one that truly mixes air into the water.
 It produces a larger, whiter aerated stream that is soft to the touch and non-splashing.
 Spray aerators offer a miniature shower pattern to provide full, non-splashing coverage during hand washing and are typically used in public restrooms.
-Laminar flow devices give you a crystal clear, non-splashing stream that is most useful for high flow applications or healthcare facilities.
+Laminar flow devices give you a crystal clear, non-splashing, 100% water stream that is most useful for high flow applications or healthcare facilities.